FPN AskPsy

 • PSY4165 Applied Statistics II: Capita Selecta C

-• PSY4156 Course Elective, PSY4157 Review Elective PSY4158 Research Elective: book these via the electives coordinator.
+Register for PSY4156 Course Elective, PSY4157 Review Elective PSY4158 Research Elective via the Electives coordinator.
 See Electives.

-In your timetable you might see a module called ‘Information Session’.
-Information sessions are planned to give information about diverse topics related to your studies such as internships, electives or MARBLE programme.
-The sessions will be added to the schedule when appropriate.
-The module is visible on your Academic Work but has no influence on the study results.
+In your timetable you might see a module called 'Information Session'.
+Information sessions are scheduled to provide information on various topics related to your studies, such as internships, electives or the MARBLE programme.
+Sessions are added to the timetable as they become available.
+The module will be visible on your Academic Work but will not affect your study results.

 How?